httptoolkit/httptoolkit-website/src/docs/getting-started/intercepting.md

 Once Chrome has opened, you will see all traffic that it has sent and received on the 'View' page in HTTP Toolkit.
 Each request is shown on the left in the order they were sent, and they can be clicked to see their full details in the panel on the right.

-Initially you'll see a few requests that Chrome itself sends during startup.
+Initially, you'll see a few requests that Chrome itself sends during startup.
 Visit another URL (why not try this page?) to explore the requests & responses of other web pages & applications.

 ## Intercepting HTTP from Node.js